Struki84/exa/claude_search.md

 Make sure to add your `.env` file to your `.gitignore` file if you have one.

-### 2. What is Claude tool calling?
-Calude LLM's can call a function you have defined in your code, this is called [tool calling](https://docs.anthropic.com/en/docs/build-with-claude/tool-use).
-To do this you first need to describe the function you want to call to Claude's LLM.
+Claude LLMs can call a function you have defined in your code; this is called [tool use](https://docs.anthropic.com/en/docs/build-with-claude/tool-use).
+To do this, you first need to describe the function you want to call to Claude's LLM.
 You can do this by defining a description object of the format:

 ```json
 {